[ register ] user: pass:

 8. William Prentice.

-He m.
-Donaldina Sutherland on 31 Dec 1883, East Taieri, Otago, New Zealand.
-She was b. c.
-1858, East Taieri, NZ, dau. of John Sutherland (b. c.
-1816 in Caithness, Scotland and d. c.
-1893, East Taieri, NZ).
-Children:
+He married, on 31 Dec 1883, to Donaldina Sutherland, in East Taieri, Otago, New Zealand.
+She was born c.1858, East Taieri, NZ, dau. of John Sutherland (b. c.1816 in Caithness, Scotland and d. c.1893, East Taieri, NZ), and she died on 31 May 1943, in Mosgiel, Otago, New Zealand.
+Daughters Elizabeth Miller Prentice and Mabel Reid Prentice were the executrixes of Donaldina's will.

 I received an enquiry today about where Mab Prentice would have been buried.
 I know she died at Kaikoura Hospital and that must have been in the early 80-s The Stewart Island museum is collecting information about her, since she was such a great personality here.
 She was a close friend and neighbour of mine when I had a young family and I've got a vague memory that there must have been a memorial service for her here and that I taped it to send to Alison Dodds, with whom she shared ownership of "The Camp" at Ryan's Creek.
 She's definitely not in the cemetery records here.

-The enquiry I received this morning was relayed through a friend who thought I might know, but came originally from Joanna Massey who is doing museum research for the records here and of course it's possible that she might have found your website too and been in touch with you personally.
 Mabbo was very dear to our family.
 The children loved the special things they were allowed to do when they visited her -- making pretend tea in her Tibetan tea service, ringing all the little gongs and bells she had brought home form her travels, coming bumpity, bump on their bottoms down her steep staircase and creeping quietly up her back steps in case they disturbed the wurgy murkus who lived under the house!

 Beverley Osborn's email of 22 Oct 2012 adds more information as follows: